-REDtone acknowledges the importance of social sustainability by putting in place various practices that encompass matters relating to product and service compliance, information security and privacy, employees' safety and health and communities support.
+REDtone acknowledges the importance of social sustainability and has contributed positively to the communities by creating jobs, workplace safety, product and service compliance, information security and privacy, employees' safety and health and communities support.

 8.1 Human Resources Diversity, Gender Equality and Human Rights i.
 Human Resources Diversity, Gender Equality